kata198/python-cllist/docs/index.rst

    .. method:: rindex(value)

-      Returns the last index of a valuea
+      Returns the last index of a value

       Raises :exc:`ValueError` if *value* is not present